The Italian Studies Library Research Award

 Research awards are intended to defray the cost of travel and accommodation for research visits of one to three weeks in duration.
 The value of these awards is from $1,500 to $4,000.

-The anticipated time-frame for visits to the Library within the award cycle is between January and June, 2023.
-Applications for 2022 can be submitted between October 18 and December 10, 2021.
-Recipients will be notified on January 15, 2022.
+The anticipated time-frame for visits to the Library within the forthcoming award cycle is between April 2023 and June 2024.
+The application deadline is December 12, 2022.

-Please follow these links for further information and the application form:
+Please follow this link for further information and the application form: